maxfahl/Labyrinths/.notes/prd.md

 ## Notes
 - Use React (plain or with Vite/CRA for bundling)
 - Render maze as SVG (for easy export and scaling)
 - Use local storage for persistence
 - Prioritize accessibility and mobile responsiveness
+- Use ShadCN UI components for all form controls and UI elements for a modern, accessible, and consistent design

+---

+## Implementation Notes
+- Use **Vercel** or **Netlify** for simple, free, and fast static React app hosting.
+- Use **ShadCN UI components** for all form controls and UI elements for a modern, accessible, and consistent design.
+- Render maze as SVG (for easy export and scaling)
+- Use local storage for persistence
+- Prioritize accessibility and mobile responsiveness